danieljsharpe/DISCOTRESS/documentation.md

 ## Main keywords

 **NNODES** _int_
-  mandatory, number of nodes in the transition network
+  mandatory, number of nodes in the Markov chain

 **NEDGES** _int_
-  mandatory, number of (bidirectional) edges in the transition network
+  mandatory, number of (bidirectional) edges in the Markov chain

 **WRAPPER** _str_
   mandatory, employ a \`wrapping' enhanced sampling strategy for accelerating the observation of rare events.
 Options:
 -    **NONE**    \- no enhanced sampling strategy employed
--    **DIMREDN** \- special class to simulate many short nonequilibrium trajectories starting from each community in turn used for estimation of a coarse-grained transition network.
+-    **DIMREDN** \- special class to simulate many short nonequilibrium trajectories starting from each community in turn used for estimation of a coarse-grained Markov chain.
 See **DIMREDUCTION** keyword for more detail
 -    **WE**      \- weighted ensemble sampling
 -    **FFS**     \- forward flux sampling
 -    **NEUS**    \- non-equilibrium umbrella sampling